Nothin' But a Good Time: Cover versions

 Reel Big Fish covered the song on their 2009 album Fame, Fortune and Fornication.

-The song used in the movie The Rocker where it was covered by the fictional band A.D.D.
+The song was used in the movie The Rocker where it was covered by the fictional band A.D.D.
 The actual recording was mostly done by Chad Fischer with Teddy Geiger singing lead vocals.
 This version was released on the film's soundtrack album.

 Adam Brand and the Outlaws covered the song on the 2016 album Adam Brand and the Outlaws.